The best restaurants in Fredericksburg, TX, offer hungry guests farm-to-table fare, authentic German food, barbecue, and much more.

 A few blocks west of Vaudeville is Hill + Vine, a restaurant recently remodeled and rebranded.

-It's the only restaurant in Fredericksburg, TX, where you can order local wine from a 1974 Volkswagen microbus turned bar while waiting for your table.
+It's the only restaurant in Fredericksburg, TX, where you can order local wine and craft beers from a 1974 Volkswagen microbus turned bar while waiting for your table.
 This outdoor patio feature is aptly named "Das Bar Bus."

 You can also enjoy live music in their courtyard on Thursdays, Fridays, and Saturdays.

-Once you're seated inside this beautiful new restaurant, turn your attention to the Hill Country menu.
+Once seated inside this beautiful new restaurant, turn your attention to the Hill Country menu.

 Signature dishes include smoked carnitas nachos, watermelon and green tomato salad, a Texas cheeseburger with locally-sourced wagyu beef, and chicken schnitzel.